 The main objective of the journal is to share fundamental and original results of the research in the world literary heritage taken in its broad chronological (from the ancient times to our day) and ethno-geographical (peoples of Russia, Europe, America, Asia, Africa, and Australia) aspects.
 It covers the following branches of philological studies:

 - folklore studies,

 - historical and theoretical poetics,

 - history of philology.

-Besides essays in literary studies and folklore, the journal invites inter-disciplinary works bordering with linguistics, ethnology, art history, cinema and theatre studies, history, and other humanitarian disciplines.
+Besides articles in literary studies and folklore, the journal invites inter-disciplinary works bordering with linguistics, ethnology, art history, cinema and theatre studies, history, and other humanitarian disciplines.

 The journal aims to encourage intellectual exchange among Russian and foreign scholars in regard to the most relevant philological questions and is open to the representatives of different contemporary schools of literary and folklore studies.
 It publishes the most recent academic studies in literature and folklore not limiting the submitted materials by any constraints related to specific national traditions, research schools or fields of philological knowledge.

-The journal posing itself within the broad international context of literary research, accepts and publishes essays in five languages : Russian, English, French, German, Spanish, and Italian.
+The journal posing itself within the broad international context of literary research, accepts and publishes articles in six languages : Russian, English, French, German, Spanish, and Italian.
 One of the main academic premises of Studia litterarum is to demonstrate the variety of approaches and the poliphony of research trends that may compliment but may also challenge each other.

 The journal is aimed at professional audience of scholars – experts in world literature – and readers interested in the in-depth, specialized study of recent scholarly achievements in different fields of philology.